Aurigma HTML5/Flash Uploader 8.0.42

 <add name="UploaderModule" type="Aurigma.ImageUploaderFlash.UploaderModule"/>

-to the <httpModules> and <modules> nodes of the web.config file.
-As a result the config file will look as follows:
+either to the <httpModules> (IIS6 and IIS7 in classic mode) or <modules> (IIS7 in integrated mode) section.
+As a result the web.config file will look as follows:

 XML